gaehlerm/SoftwareEngineering/README.md

 The C programming language was specified well before object-oriented programming was developed.
 It doesn't support classes, but it has something similar: structs.
 It is similar to a dataclass in Python.
 A struct is a user-defined object that contains various types of variables.
 It is also possible to nest structs within each other.
 Structs are extremely useful because they allow us to store various data together inside a single object.
 It's like a toolbox.
 In theory, you may also store functions within a struct, though this is generally not done, at least not in C++.
 For storing variables and methods simultaneously, we use classes.

-An example of a dataclass:
+In Python, the equivalent of a struct is a data class.
+Here is an example of a dataclass:

 ```py
 from dataclasses import dataclass

 @dataclass
 class Person:
     name: str